StevenBlack/rusty-hooks/readme.md

 This is still early stages.
 Not much to say at this juncture.

-The goal of this repo is to create a framework for sequenced tasking of parsers.
+The goal of this repo is to create a framework for multiple sequenced parser tasking.